Portfolio

 In the end, she writes it as a “general note,” but the kitchen misses it.
 The customer receives the wrong dessert and becomes upset.
 Dana has to calm the customer, return the dish, and apologize to the shift manager – all because there is no simple field to “enter special requests.

-What must the user need to do?
+What must the user do?

 Persona / Character: